-While there has not been a study done on the exact size of the global car wash industry, we have complied estimations for the following markets:
+While there has not been a study done on the exact size of the global car wash industry, we have compiled estimations for the following markets:

 |Type of Location||Europe (EU)||Australia|

 |In-Bay Automatic / Roll-over||50,000||1,600|

 In the mature markets of North America and Europe, consumers are increasingly preferring to have their cars washed for them versus doing it themselves.
 In the United States, the percentage of drivers that report most frequently washing their vehicle at a professional car wash has increased from approximately 48% in 1994 to more than 77% in 2019.